evermeer/EVReflection/README.md

 class Foo: EVObject {
     var allFoo: String = "all Foo"

-    // What you need to do to get the correct type for when you deserialize enherited classes override func getSpecificType(dict: NSDictionary) -> EVObject {
+    // What you need to do to get the correct type for when you deserialize inherited classes override func getSpecificType(dict: NSDictionary) -> EVObject {
         if dict["justBar"] != nil {
             return Bar()